laser/ruby-concurrency-http-servers/README.md

 ### 04-threads

+This HTTP server spawns a fixed number of worker threads on boot, and relies on the kernel to distribute load across threads blocked on the `accept(2)` syscall.
+Memory utilization is constrained by the fact that all worker threads share access to a single heap.
+Each thread gets its own PostgreSQL connection.

+### 05-connection-sharing

-This HTTP server forks a fixed number of worker threads on boot, and relies on the kernel to distribute load across process blocked on the `accept(2)` syscall.
+This HTTP server spawns a fixed number of worker threads on boot, and relies on the kernel to distribute load across threads blocked on the `accept(2)` syscall.
 Memory utilization is constrained by the fact that all worker threads share access to a single heap, and a single, synchronized PostgreSQL connection is sufficient for the lifetime of the program.